-On 7 June 2017, 68 jurisdictions1 signed the MLI during a signing ceremony hosted by the OECD in Paris.
-Another 26 jurisdictions signed the MLI after the first ceremony.
+On 7 June 2017, 68 jurisdictions signed the MLI during a signing ceremony hosted by the OECD in Paris.
+Further, 26 additional jurisdictions signed the MLI after the first ceremony.

-Together with the list of CTAs, signatories also submitted a preliminary list of their MLI positions in respect of the various provisions of the MLI.
-The definitive MLI positions for each jurisdiction will be provided upon the deposit of its respective instrument of ratification, acceptance or approval of the MLI.
+Together with the list of CTAs, signatories also submitted a preliminary list of their MLI positions with respect to the various provisions of the MLI.
+The definitive MLI positions for each jurisdiction will be provided upon the deposit of its instrument of ratification, acceptance or approval of the MLI.

 The MLI entered into force on 1 July 2018 after the first five jurisdictions (i.e., Austria, the Isle of Man, Jersey, Poland and Slovenia) deposited their instrument of ratification, acceptance or approval of the MLI with the OECD.
-Following this, 38 additional jurisdictions deposited their instrument of ratification, acceptance or approval of the MLI with the OECD.
+Following this, 42 additional jurisdictions have deposited their instrument of ratification, acceptance or approval of the MLI with the OECD.

 With respect to a specific bilateral tax treaty, the measures will only enter into effect after both parties to the treaty have deposited their instrument of ratification, acceptance or approval of the MLI and a specified time has passed.
 The specified time differs for different provisions.
-For example, for provisions relating to withholding taxes, the entry into force date is 1 January of the following year after the last party has notified of its ratification.
+For example, for provisions relating to withholding taxes, the entry into force date is the 1 January of the following year after the last party has notified of its ratification.